omanshardt/doctrine-datatables/README.md

 This is a clone from https://github.com/vaibhavpandeyvpz/doctrine-datatables with some intenal modifications.
 So please refer to the original tool for usage.

 See [LICENSE.md](https://github.com/omanshardt/doctrine-datatables/blob/master/LICENSE.md) file.

+## This version supports the following sql operations:
+- !=
+- LIKE (with wildcards on both sides)
+- LIKE (with wildcard on end, this is default behavior)
+- &lt;
+- &gt;
+- IN
+- BETWEEN
+- =